obdgeek/obd-play/README.md

 - start and end points with the ability to add point of interest (POI) details
 - energy use and efficiency
 - speed and position data
-- high-voltage battery data
+- high voltage battery data

 ![Trips](https://raw.githubusercontent.com/sillygoose/obd-play/main/images/Trips.png)

 The Trips spotlight includes graphs of efficiency/temperature, monthly efficiency, and more over all your trips.
+The detailed trip spotlight displays insights into the data for a particular trip.

 <a id='charges'></a>
 ## Charges
-The Charges tab displays a list of charges in the selected period along with the energy pulled from the charger and the energy deliverd to the high-voltage battery.
+The Charges tab displays a list of charges in the selected period along with the energy pulled from the chargers, the energy delivered to the high voltage battery, and the overall charging efficiency.

-You can select a charge from the list and see the details of the charge with information from:
+You can select a charge from the Charges list and see the details of the charge with information from:
 - location, duration, and charger type
 - power and energy data
-- high-volatge battery details including the State pf Charge (SoC) and State of Health (Soh)
+- high voltage battery details including the State pf Charge (SoC) and State of Health (SoH)

 ![Charges](https://raw.githubusercontent.com/sillygoose/obd-play/main/images/Charges.png)

-The Charging spotlight includes graphs of energy use and the battery SoH over different time periods.
+The Charging spotlight includes graphs of energy use and the battery SoH.
+Each detailed charge spotlight displays graphical insights for a particular charging session.

 <a id='settings'></a>
 ## Settings
-The Settings tab manages the selection of vehicles, data sources, and other useful features including:
+The Settings tab manages the selection of vehicles, data stores, and other useful features including:
 - save/restore settings
-- manage data sources
+- manage data stores
-- manage vehicles (you have multiple vehicles in a data source and switch bewteen them)
+- manage vehicles
 - manage location data
+- get help for various OBD Play features
+- get OBD Play version and other application information

 ![Settings](https://raw.githubusercontent.com/sillygoose/obd-play/main/images/Settings.png)